Pacific Northwest National Laboratory Senior Chemical Engineer in RICHLAND, Washington

 Group: Chemical and Biological Processing

 You will be an expert in catalysis, applied chemistry, chemical or biological processing, and/or biotechnology; and possess an enthusiasm for the potential to address major societal challenges through the transformation of underutilized carbon sources to sustainable materials, chemicals, and fuels.
 You must be adept at translating stakeholder needs for bioenergy and bioproducts, to funded research programs at the Laboratory that effectively leverage current and emerging capabilities to meet program goals.
-You will be an accomplished communicator, with experience delivering effective and compelling written and oral communications to a broad range of audiences.
+You need to be an accomplished communicator, with experience delivering effective and compelling written and oral communications to a broad range of audiences.
 As a Senior Chemical Engineer, you will have significant responsibility for supporting and managing the safe operations of engineering scale systems.
+We are particularly interested in applicants with industrial experience.

 Building reputation through application of science and engineering principles and theories and developing technical approaches to solve complex problems and challenges.